Coonan Cross Oath: Background

-In 1652, Ahatallah, an oriental prelate visited India.
+In 1652, the Syrian prelate Ahatallah visited India.
 He is said to have landed at Surat and thence came to Mylapore, where he was arrested by the Jesuits on 3 August 1652.
 While at Mylapore, Ahatalla met two Syrian Christian deacons, viz: Chengannur ltty and Kuravilangad Kizhakkedath Kurien from Malankara, who were on a pilgrimage to the tomb of St. Thomas and sent a letter through them to the Church of Malankara saying:Behold, I Ignatius, Patriarch of All India and China, send to you a letter through the clerics who came here from your place.
 When you have read this letter diligently send me two priests and forty men.
 If however, you wish to send them from your place, send them cautiously, quickly and soon, so that seeing your people they would release me without hindrance.
 I came to the city of Mylapore thinking that many people come here, and that priests would get me to your place of the Indias.
 In the year 1652 of our Lord, in the month of August, on Monday, I arrived in Mylapore in the monastery of the Jesuits.
 In the same monastery I stay, and they help me very much; may their reward increase here and there.
 Peace be with them, with you, and with us now and always.
 Amen.
 I, Ignatius, Patriarch of All India and China.